 We are all spending much more time in our kitchens these days and our microwaves are probably getting a lot more action.
-Though you may not cook your whole dinner in them like people did when they first came onto the scene, they are still used frequently to warm up pizza, pop popcorn, melt butter, boil water, and more.
+Though you may not cook your whole dinner in them, an early practice when microwave ovens they first came onto the scene, they are still used frequently to warm up pizza and pop popcorn, melt butter, boil water, and more.
 When it comes to finding cheap microwave deals, we’ve got you covered.
 Since microwaves have been around for so long now, there are dozens of companies that make really great microwaves at reasonable prices.
 Whether you need a microwave for over your range or a stand-alone microwave for your kitchen counter, we have found some of the best offers on these small appliances for you.
 We recommend shopping early to avoid the holiday rush and waylay any supply chain or shipping issues that show up closer to the holidays!

 - Sharp White Countertop Microwave — $100, was $120

 - Farberware Classic Microwave Oven — $113, was $120

 - Commercial Chef Countertop Microwave Oven — $115, was $150